rajatworks1-svg/rajatworks-ai/README.md

 📝 Explore AI-generated documentation on [DeepWiki](https://deepwiki.com/miurla/morphic)

-## 🧪 Try v1.0.0 Beta

-Want to experience the next generation of Morphic?
-The v1.0.0 beta is now available at [beta.morphic.sh](https://beta.morphic.sh)!

-This major update includes exciting new features like advanced search modes, PostgreSQL database, enhanced UI, and much more.
-Learn more about what's new in [Issue #680](https://github.com/miurla/morphic/issues/680).

-Your feedback helps shape the future of Morphic!
+Your feedback helps shape the future of Mira!

 ## 🛠 Features